-The 2019 existing condition NEM contained in Figure 1 of this volume (also Figure 12 in the September 2019 NEM volume) was found in compliance with Part 150 requirements.
-As discussed in Section 5.1, the approved NEM accurately represents existing conditions as of the date of submission of this document.
-As also discussed in those sections, the forecast condition NEM presented as Figure 2 (also Figure 13 in the NEM volume), also accurately represents forecast conditions with the existing airport layout and existing NCP.
+The Existing Condition NEM contained in Figure 2 of this volume (Figure 12 in the September 2019 NEM volume) was found in compliance with Part 150 requirements.
+As discussed in Section 5.1, the approved NEM accurately represents existing conditions.
+As also discussed in those sections, the forecast condition NEM presented as Figure 3 (Figure 13 in the NEM volume), also accurately represents forecast conditions with the existing airport layout and existing NCP.
 The 2018 NEM was modeled with 68,042 annual operations (Table 7 of the 2018 NEM Update).
 Civilian and transient military aircraft operations are based on a twelve month data sample obtained from Vector Airport Systems, LLC, covering the period of November 1, 2017 through October 31, 2018.
 These 2017/2018 operations counts were scaled to the FAA Terminal Area Forecast (TAF) for 2018 and 2023 to determine the operations totals for the NEM study years.
 Due to the expected retirement of MD-88 aircraft, operations by these aircraft were assigned to Airbus 319 aircraft for the 2023 case.

 Based military operations were developed from multiple sources.
 Forecast F-35A operations for 2023 were taken from the modeling data used in the USAF EIS "ANG Scenario 1", and existing F-16C operations for 2018 were developed based on input from the VTANG.
-Because the USAF EIS modeling data used 228 annual flying days, average daily F-35A operations were scaled to represent 365 annual operating days according to 14 CFR Part 150s definition of average annual day for the purposes of an NEM.
+Because the USAF EIS modeling data used 228 annual flying days, average daily F-35A operations were scaled to represent 365 annual operating days according to 14 CFR Part 150's definition of average annual day for the purposes of an NEM.
 Both the NEM and the USAF EIS assume the same number of annual operations for the F-35A aircraft.
 Existing 2018 and forecast 2023 operations for the UH-72 and HH-60M helicopter were provided by the Vermont Army National Guard (VTARNG).